brianmtreese/briantree.se/_posts/2024/09/2024-09-27-ng-template-and-ng-template-outlet.md

   - "angular"
 ---

 <p class="intro"><span class="dropcap">W</span>hen building Angular applications, we've all been there - stuck with repetitive code that's makes our app large and hard to maintain.
 We've got sections of code that do similar tasks, but with slight variations, and we copy-paste them in many places.
-Wometimes throughout the whole app, and sometimes even within a component template.
+Sometimes throughout the whole app, and sometimes even within a component template.
 This leads to a mess of code that's difficult to read and update.</p>

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/1MU1TcQ1guM" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>